 Hearing loss in the first years of life can cause a delay in speech, language, and social development!

-- Pathophysiology: progressive damage of the organ of Corti, especially near the basal turn of the cochlea, which impairs high frequency hearing
+- Pathophysiology: progressive and irreversible damage of the hair cells of the organ of Corti (especially near the basal turn of the cochlea) that impairs high-frequency hearing

 - Most common cause of sensorineural hearing loss